ozzann/client-server-app/README.md

 ### Testing

-Dropwizard also provides some handy classes for testing both representation and resource classes as well as JUnit for the integration testing.
+[Dropwizard](http://www.dropwizard.io/1.0.2/docs/) also provides some handy classes for testing both representation and resource classes as well as JUnit for the integration testing.

 <To be done...>

 ### Dockerfile

-The Dockerfile for the server app is quite simple.
+The Dockerfile for the web-service is quite simple.
 It's based on java-8 image.
 Then it just copies files of the app in a corresponding directory, exposes ports and runs the app with a single command.
 Here is a snippet demonstrating how it looks like put all together:

 		FROM java:8